Who is at Fault in a Car Accident? How Missouri and Illinois Differ

 One other important way that Missouri and Illinois differ is in their statutes of limitations, meaning, how long after an accident a victim can make a claim or file suit.
 Victims are allowed 2 years to file a claim for an accident in Illinois.
 Missouri accident victims have 5 years.

 While either of these might seem like plenty of time, imagine if someone is badly hurt and recovering from serious injuries.
 The time can lapse before they know it.
 On the other hand, victims must be careful not to put in a request for compensation prematurely.
 They need to be sure that all of their expenses are covered, and some injuries do not show up right away.

 Deciding on an amount that will cover all injuries requires victims to act quickly, but to also be thorough.
 A personal injury lawyer can help make sure that a claim takes into account all necessary expenses and gets filed on time.

 Getting Compensation With an Attorney’s Help

 Finding out who is at fault in a car accident will determine who pays for a car accident in Missouri or Illinois.
 It’s best to find a local attorney to help you navigate the process.
-The lawyers at Hipskind & McAninch have seen numerous clients on both sides of the river get full compensation for losses associated with a crash.
+St Louis car accident lawyers have seen numerous clients on both sides of the river get full compensation for losses associated with a crash.